Emana202/L4D2-Survivor-Bot-AI-Improver/README.md

 4. If you chose to install Actions, extract the folders inside the archive to the "addons/sourcemod/" folder;
 5. Download the zip file of this repository;
 6. Put the "gamedata", "plugins", "data", and "scripting" folders inside "addons/sourcemod".

 ---

+## Note for Left 4 Bots 2 Users
+If you're gonna use this plugin alongside [Left 4 Bots 2](https://steamcommunity.com/sharedfiles/filedetails/?id=3022416274) addon, the make sure to change some of its settings (located in "<game folder>/left4dead2/ems/left4bots2/cfg") so that it doesn't conflict with the plugin's:
+- Inside "weapons" folder, you'll find the addon's weapons preferences for each survivor.
+Open each text file with any editor and make sure that the lines with written weapons and items start with "\*,".
+For example:
+	- \*,sniper_military,hunting_rifle,rifle_ak47,rifle_sg552,rifle,rifle_desert,autoshotgun,shotgun_spas,rifle_m60,grenade_launcher,sniper_scout,sniper_awp,smg,smg_silenced,smg_mp5,shotgun_chrome,pumpshotgun
+	- \*,pistol_magnum,pistol,chainsaw,machete,golfclub,katana,fireaxe,crowbar,cricket_bat,baseball_bat,tonfa,shovel,electric_guitar,knife,frying_pan,pitchfork,riotshield
+	- \*,molotov,pipe_bomb,vomitjar
+	- \*,first_aid_kit,defibrillator,upgradepack_incendiary,upgradepack_explosive
+	- \*,pain_pills,adrenaline
+- In "settings.txt" or any text files inside that begins with it, change the listed settings to following:
+	- dodge_charger = 0
+	- dodge_rock = 0
+	- dodge_spit = 0
+	- shoot_rock = 0
+	- spit_block_nav = 0
+	- If you want to use this plugin's upgrade deploy feature (which currently is very WIP):
+		- deploy_upgrades = 0
+	- If you ever going to set some survivor's preference in this plugin to secondary weapon only:
+		- enforce_shotgun = 0
+		- enforce_sniper_rifle = 0
+	- If you want to use this plugin's grenade throw feature:
+		- throw_molotov = 0
+		- throw_pipebomb = 0
+		- throw_vomitjar = 0

+---